 Who to Ask

 Some brides know long before their engagement just who their bridesmaids will be, while others don’t.
-There is no magic number of attendants, and some brides opt for only a maid of honor, or even none at all.
+There is no magic number of attendants (though here's how to know if you have too many bridesmaids), and some brides opt for only a maid of honor, or even none at all.
 There is also no requirement for an equal amount of bridesmaids and groomsmen, though usually the numbers aren’t too far apart.
 It’s also fine to ask close male friends to be what’s called an honor attendant (e.g., the bride’s brothers are typically invited to be groomsmen if they are included in the wedding party).
 In turn, consider asking your fiancé(e)’s sister to be a bridesmaid.
 Even if you don’t know her well yet, or haven’t always gotten along in the past, this is a great opportunity to change that and set the stage for her to be your sister-in-law.

 What You’re Asking

 There are some misconceptions about the responsibilities of a bridesmaid.
 In short, they pay for their dresses, shoes, and accessories, as well as for their transportation to the wedding if they don’t live nearby.
 They help out in general, both before and at the celebration; arrive on time for the rehearsal, rehearsal dinner, and ceremony; and participate in wedding photos.
 In turn, their accommodations are traditionally taken care of by the couple (either hotel or a stay with family friends).
 And what about hosting a bridal shower or bachelorette party?
 While attendants often want to and, as close friends, make for good candidates to host one of these events, it’s not actually a requirement.
 Neither is promising to refrain from new haircuts, tans, or other changes to appearance.

 When you ask, be sure not to assume a “yes.”
 Give your friends a chance to think it over.
 Be understanding if anyone turns you down – it’s most likely because of financial or time concerns, not you.